 Acrylic paints can really destroy natural-hair brushes.
-And, as it turns out, many materials used with said natural-hair brushes, like oils and turpentine, actually repel acrylic paint themselves.
 For a durable and reliable brush to use with your every acrylic painting need, consider a synthetic brush instead.
 Acrylic brushes are often more resistant to wear and tear, as well as slightly stronger and springier than natural bristles.
 That said, not all synthetic fibers are created equal.
 Ahead, find the best synthetic brushes for acrylic paints, as recommended by ARTnews.

-This set of synthetic brushes gets into the more detail-oriented set, catering to the needs of a higher level of artist who still might be shopping for a selection of brushes all at once.
-With four brushes in a set, it includes a longer tip, shorter tip, wider flat, and sharply angled brushes.
+This set of synthetic brushes is a more detail-oriented set, catering to the needs of a more experienced artist who still might be shopping for a selection of brushes all at once.
+With four brushes in a set, it includes longer tip, shorter tip, wider flat, and sharply angled brushes.
 While these synthetic brushes are excellent for acrylic paints, they are also highly recommended for oil and watercolor.

 2. Royal & Langnickel Zen Series Set

 This set of synthetic brushes is aimed at the amateur painter, as they are packaged in a set of five with little room for variation, though the grouping of brushes is selected well beyond the initial go-to shapes and sizes.
 Included are a flat 12, filbert 8, angulars 2 and 8, and round 1.
 With moderately long handles and a multidiameter synthetic fiber construction, they are suitable for acrylics, oils, and watercolors alike.

 3. Da Vinci Oil & Acrylic Long-Handled Paint Brush Set